Follow me

 Riding the Emotional Roller-coaster

-I have never thought of myself as an entrepreneur, but there I was last Saturday, attending a one-day workshop led by Jerry Colonna, a successful venture capitalist turned life coach, on surviving the startup life while staying grounded in one’s … Continue reading
+I have never thought of myself as an entrepreneur, but there I was last Saturday, attending aone-day workshop led by Jerry Colonna, a successful venture capitalist turned life coach, on surviving the startup life while staying grounded in one’s self.
+Given the emotional roller-coaster I’ve been on, it’s exactly what I needed.

 Return to BigLaw?
 A Reality Check

 I have received several skeptical comments from someone calling himself Mr. Reality, who seems to take pleasure in belittling my search for fulfillment after BigLaw.
-You can see the comments here, here and here.
+You can see the comments.

 From VIP to UIP

 I charged through the five-day South by Southwest (SXSW) Interactive Festival.
 The Interactive part of the annual SXSW festival focuses on emerging technology, and the hot topic for this year is social media.
-I pushed myself to attend 90% of … Continue reading
+I pushed myself to attend 90% of the panels my schedule allowed.
+I reckon that 30% of the panels I attended were worthwhile.… Continue reading →

 Q2 Report: Going Back To Schools (Sort Of)

 The first three months after quitting – my Q1 of post-BigLaw life – was a period of adjustment.
 I traveled, decompressed, reflected, established a routine – and felt uneasy with my lack of productivity.
-Productivity was not an issue for … Continue reading
+Productivity was not an issue for the second three months.
+Q2 was about trying out new things, improving myself, and refining my interests.… Continue reading →

 Quitting BigLaw – Part IV: Change in Priorities